berenise7/todo-list/README.md

 > until finished

 End with an example of getting some data out of the system or using it dor a little demo.

+## Deployment
+Add additional notes to deploy this on a live system